 While driving or hiking in the Alpilles, you will most certainly see many remarkable panoramic views.
 Two worth mentioning are the panoramas from a summit near Les Baux-de-Provence and from La Caume.

 The panoramic view near Les Baux-de-Provence

-The exceptional view over the village of Les Baux helps us to truly understand the uniqueness of the site as a whole.
+The exceptional view over the village of Les Baux helps us truly understand the site’s uniqueness.

 The view from La Caume

 The second panoramic view is that of La Caume.
 At 387 metres high, it is easily spotted by the television relay station.